Turn on more accessible mode

 Some states also offer trade recognition services:

-• New South Wales: State Training Services
+• New South Wales: NSW Fair Trading, Skills NSW

 I want to apply for a job but I would like to help my prospective employer understand what level my overseas qualification is in Australia.
 What can I do?